grpc-ecosystem/grpc-gateway/docs/docs/tutorials/introduction.md

 ### Prerequisites

-Before start coding, we have to install some tools and need to do small amount of configuration in the service.
+Before we start coding, we have to install some tools and need to do a small amount of configuration in the service.

 We will be using a Go gRPC server in the examples, so please install Go first from [https://golang.org/dl/](https://golang.org/dl/).